6 New Horizons

 Whoever does not hate father and mother cannot be my disciple, and whoever does not hate brothers and sisters, and carry the cross as I do, will not be worthy of me.

-“But I didn’t get notification,” he protested.
+“But I didn’t get notification,” Shaun protested.

 “Are you sure you gave the right address?” she asked.